rackerlabs/technical-blog/_posts/2014-09-29-adding-devices-to-an-existing-swift-cluster.markdown

              5       1     6   192.168.56.56  6002   192.168.56.56              6002     loop7 1000.00        255   -0.39 </pre>

 </code></pre> <br />
-<p>3.
-Ensure the newly updated <strong>ring</strong> files are owned by the correct user and push them out to all nodes in the cluster.</p>
+3. Ensure the newly updated <strong>ring</strong> files are owned by the correct user and push them out to all nodes in the cluster.

 <code>/etc/swift/account.ring.gz</code><br>
 <code>/etc/swift/container.ring.gz</code><br>